 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On May 12 the Church celebrates the memory of Saint Epiphanius, Bishop of Cyprus.
-He was born into a Jewish family in Judea, early in the fourth century.
+Saint Epiphanius, Bishop of Cyprus, was born into a Jewish family in Judea early in the fourth century.

 Well-educated, Epiphanius always looked deeply into the great questions of life.
 So when, as a Jew, he heard about Jesus Christ, he pondered the possible truth of Christ's teachings.
 He was powerfully affected by the example of an elderly monk named Lucian, who gave anything he gathered or received as a gift to the poor.
 Lucian encouraged the younger man to study the Christian faith.

 Epiphanius was drawn to the compassion of Jesus Christ as shown in the Gospels and reflected in Lucian and others.
 But he also had to consider the validity of Christ's claim to be the divine Messiah, since this was blasphemy in the Jewish faith.
-He may well have worked through the same questions that a 21st-century Jewish convert to Orthodoxy, Father James Bernstein, outlines in his book "Surprised by Christ."
+He may well have worked through the same questions that a 21st-century Jewish convert to Orthodoxy, Father James Bernstein, ponders in his thoughtful book, "Surprised by Christ."

-Father James writes that as a young man studying the New Testament he, too, was attracted to the Man who, when under intense attack, "conducted Himself with what appeared to be truly supernatural grace, wisdom and love."
-So he had to confront the claim of divinity that this Man made.
+Father James writes that as a young man studying the New Testament he, too, was attracted to the Man who "conducted Himself with what appeared to be truly supernatural grace, wisdom and love" even when attacked.
+So Father James also had to confront the claim of divinity that this Man made.

 Seeing that Jesus Christ forgave sins, accepted to be worshipped, and claimed the great title of "I AM" convinced Father James of Christ's divinity.
 This led him to the understanding that the Incarnation was the greatest love God could show.
 As he writes, God showed that love by "manifesting Himself as a creature and speaking to us directly, rather than in sending a creature of His [such as an angel] to do the 'dirty work' for Him."